petereon/petereon/README.md

 ### Hi there 👋

-*You have to have good reasons \[for a function\] not to be an isomorphism.*
-— Bartosz Milewski
+Facts:

-I am a software developer currently involved with SentinelOne.
-Python is my default fallback language but I have been exposed to all of the usual stuff[^1] and some unusual stuff[^2]
+- I am a software craftsman currently involved with SentinelOne as a Backend Developer

-In my free time:
-- ✨ I’m producing tiny conceptual projects
+- I admire Haskell
-- 🚴 I cycle, jog and lift
+- I have a love-hate relationship with Rust and Clojure
-- 📚 I am learning about unreasonaby arcane programming concepts

-⚡ Fun fact: I enjoy writing docs

-[^1]: Java, JavaScript, Go, PHP, C
-[^2]: Haskell, Rust, Clojure, Lua, Hy
+- I run sometimes
+- Oof ouch JavaScript still exists